 LTI Plan Features Vesting Recipients PSUs PSUs, and any dividends based thereon, are notional Shares, which are used to determine the value of potential future payments.
 The final number of PSUs that vest may vary from 0% to 200% of the initial grant (plus any dividends) based on the three-year average of the LTIP performance metrics used to determine enterprise performance.
 The HRC Committee recommends the percent of PSUs to vest for Board approval.
-Enerflex, at its sole discretion, may satisfy its cash payment obligation under the PSU Plan, in whole or in part, by instructing an independent broker to acquire a number of fully paid Shares in the open market on behalf of the participant.
+Enerflex, at its sole discretion, may satisfy its cash payment obligation under the PSU Plan, in whole or in part, by instructing an independent broker to acquire a number of fully paid Shares in the open market.
 PSUs cliff vest 3 years after the date of grant.
-In accordance with the Retirement Policy, the Board has discretion to accelerate vesting of PSUs upon a Boardapproved retirement of an EMT member.
+In accordance with the Retirement Policy, the Board has discretion to accelerate vesting of PSUs upon a Board-approved retirement of an EMT member.
 Members of the EMT, including all NEOs.
 RSUs RSUs, and any dividends based thereon, are notional Shares, which are used to determine the value of potential future payments.
-The final number of RSUs that vest (plus any dividends) is based on the FMV of Enerflex Shares at the time of vesting.
-Once vested, Enerflex will satisfy its payment obligation under the RSU Plan for executives, including all NEOs, in whole, by instructing an independent broker to acquire a number of fully paid Shares in the open market on behalf of the participant.
-For all other participants, Enerflex, at its sole discretion, may satisfy its payment obligation under the RSU Plan in either cash or in fully paid Shares acquired in the open market.
 RSUs vest in equal tranches over 3 years after the date of grant.
-In accordance with the Retirement Policy, the Board has discretion to accelerate vesting of RSUs upon a Board-approved retirement of an EMT member.
-Members of the EMT, including all NEOs and other designated participants residing in the International Canadian, and Latin American regions.
+Members of the EMT, including all NEOs and other designated participants residing in The final number of RSUs that vest (plus any dividends) is based on the FMV of Enerflex Shares at the time of vesting.
+In accordance with the Retirement Policy, the Board has discretion to the International Canadian, and Latin Once vested, Enerflex will satisfy its payment obligation under the RSU Plan for executives, including all NEOs, in whole, by instructing an independent broker to acquire a number of fully paid Shares in the open market on behalf of the participant.
+For all other participants, Enerflex, at its sole discretion, may satisfy its payment obligation under the RSU Plan in either cash or in fully paid Shares acquired in the open market. accelerate vesting of RSUs upon a Board-approved retirement of an EMT member.
+American regions.

 LTI Plan Features Vesting Recipients Options Granted in August, pending blackout restrictions.
 Grant requests are reviewed by the HRC Committee and recommended to the Board for approval.
 In determining the number of Options to be granted to an individual, the HRC Committee considers the person's level of responsibility and past and expected future contributions to Enerflex.
 NEOs receive value only if the Share price appreciates, as Options have value only if the price of the underlying Shares is higher at the time of exercise than it was at the time of grant.
 Vest in equal amounts over 5 years beginning on the date determined by the Board.
 Options expire on the 7th anniversary of the grant.
 Pursuant to the Option Plan, and subject to conditions imposed by the Board, unvested Options held by an EMT member fully vest on the second anniversary of the EMT member's retirement date and are exercisable within three years of the retirement date.
 Members of the EMT and other designated participants residing in Canada or the U.S.A., including NEOs.
+PSEs The PSE Plan operates in the same fashion as the Option Plans in terms of grant timing, determination of grant amount, vesting schedules, and approvals required.
+Same as pursuant to Option Plans.
+Members of the EMT and other designated participants residing outside of Canada or the U.S.A., including NEOs.